saathvikpd/LabelAwareQuantization/README.md

 1. Quantized model curve: ResNet-50 pre-trained on CIFAR100 quantized down to 4 bits using GPFQ
 2. Original model curve: ResNet-50 pre-trained on CIFAR100
 3. Fine-tuned model curve: ResNet-50 pre-trained on CIFAR100 and fine-tuned on subset
+4. Quant + FT model curve: Same as 3rd model but quantized down to 4 bits using GPFQ

 ### Requirements